arillo/silverstripe-dataobject-preview/Readme.md

 You can overwrite the templates by placing them in the templates folder of your theme or in your mysite folder.

 - PreviewDataObject.ss -> Container for MyDataObject preview (Like the main Page.ss)
-- DataObjectPreviewNotFound.ss -> DataObject not found or not yet created.

 Tip: If you are using [silverstripe-gridfield-betterbuttons](https://github.com/unclecheese/silverstripe-gridfield-betterbuttons) you can disable the dataobject preview links since they are no longer needed.
 Just add this to your config.yml.